gitbls/sdm/Docs/BatchBurn-SSD-SDs-with-sdm-gburn.md

 ## Operation

-sdm-gburn verifies that the files exist, and that the IMG is sdm-enhanced (certain functions will fail if it is not).
+sdm-gburn verifies that the files exist, and that the IMG is sdm-enhanced.

 It then reads and processes the data-file and prompts you for each user, displaying the configuration information it found for the user as well:
 ```
-p81/ssd/work$ sudo /l/work/sdm/sdm-gburn 2022-04-04-raspios-bullseye-arm64.img student3 /dev/sdc
+p81/ssd/work$ sudo /l/work/sdm/sdm-gburn 2023-12-05-raspios-bookworm-arm64.img student3 /dev/sdc
 Configuration read for user 'bls'
 >  password=abc
 >  autologin=no
 >  reboot=20
 >  mouse=left
 Ready to burn '/dev/sdc' for user 'bls'?
-[Yes/no/skip/quit/list/help]
+[YES/no/skip/quit/list/help]
 ```

 Valid responses to the prompt: